-- A. Historically designated buildings with design considerations which limit the inclusion of green materials or building techniques. - B. Projects for which achieving LEED certification would increase costs by 20% or more such that the project is no longer financially feasible.
-Some projects may be burdened with other extraordinary upfront costs that act as a financial barrier to development, for example, development on Brownfield sites, development on sites without infrastructure, or historic preservation projects. - C. No practical green alternative exists for the proposed improvement.
+- A. Historically designated buildings with design considerations which limit the inclusion of green materials or building techniques. - B. Projects for which achieving LEED certification, Earthcraft certification or Energy Star certifaictions would increase costs by 120% or more such that the project is no longer financially feasible.
+Some projects may be burdened with other extraordinary upfront costs that act as a financial barrier to development, for example, development on Brownfield sites, development on sites without infrastructure, or historic preservation projects.